 Because Mackinac Island is surrounded by water with no bridge to the mainland, most visitors arrive by ferry boat.
 Some visitors catch a plane to Mackinac Island Airport, while others may even dock a private boat in the Mackinac Island harbor.
 Whatever route you take to Mackinac Island, getting here is part of the adventure!

 Here’s a rundown on the most common ways of making your way to Mackinac Island:

 Visitors living within driving distance from the south often take I-75 to the ferry docks in either Mackinaw City or St. Ignace, which are the cities at either end of the Mackinac Bridge that connects Michigan’s Lower and Upper peninsulas.
 From there, you can board a ferry for a 15-minute trip to Mackinac Island.
 From the north, I-75 and US-2 are the most common routes to the ferry docks.

 For visitors who plan to arrive on Mackinac Island by ferry boat, there are two companies that provide service from both Mackinaw City and St. Ignace.
-Shepler’s Mackinac Island Ferry and Star Line Mackinac Island Ferry offer passenger ferries back and forth from the mainland every 30 minutes or so during the primary tourist season, from late April through the end of October.
+Shepler’s Mackinac Island Ferry and Star Line – now known as Mackinac Island Ferry Company offer passenger ferries back and forth from the mainland every 30 minutes or so during the primary tourist season, from late April through the end of October.
 Your luggage will come on the ferry to Mackinac Island with you, and you also may bring a leashed pet and your own bicycle on board if you wish.

 Once your ferry boat arrives at Mackinac Island, you can retrieve your luggage and bring it to your place of lodging.
 Mackinac Island Taxi service is available.
 Some places to stay will have dock porters take care of your luggage for you and bring it from the ferry docks to your room.